soniclavier/bigdata-notebook/_posts/2016-11-07-flink-eventime.markdown

 <blockquote>Update: We could also use AllowedLateness feature to set the maximum allowed lateness of a message to solve this problem. </blockquote>

 ### **Conclusion**
 The importance of real-time stream processing systems has grown lately and having to deal with delayed message is part of any such system you build.
-In this blog post, we saw how late arriving messages can affect the results of your system and how ApacheFlink's EventTime processing capabilities can be used to solve them.
+In this blog post, we saw how late arriving messages can affect the results of your system and how ApacheFlink's Event Time processing capabilities can be used to solve them.
 That concludes the post, Thanks for reading!
 <br/><a href="http://vishnuviswanath.com/">Home</a>